Mozilla Thunderbolt

 Privacy-first AI Assistant

-Ghostcat is a privacy-first, on-device AI assistant built by Mozilla.
+Thunderbolt is a privacy-first, on-device AI assistant built by Mozilla.

-The goal wasn't polish or launch-readiness—it was to explore how Mozilla's values of trust, transparency, and user control could shape the product.
+The goal wasn't polish or launch-readiness, it was to explore how Mozilla's values of trust, transparency, and user control could shape the product.

 We focused on a few core questions: